cireuj12/forthegram/README.md

 ## Future Features to be Implemented

-* The ability to comment on posts
-* The ability to like posts and comments
+* The ability to like comments
-* The ability to create a user profile and follow other users
 * The ability to search for other posts and users

 This README would normally document whatever steps are necessary to get the